TEN-framework/ten_framework/docs/tutorials/how_to_build_extension_in_c++_beta.md

 Note

-For the usage of schema, refer to: [rte-schema](https://github.com/rte-design/ASTRA.ai/blob/main/docs/rte-schema.md)
+For the usage of schema, refer to: [TEN Framework Schema System](https://github.com/TEN-framework/ten_framework/blob/main/docs/ten_framework/schema_system.md)

 Based on the above description, the content of `manifest.json` for `first_cxx_extension` is as follows: